DataDog/dd-agent-comp-experiments/README.md

 ## Component Definition

-A component is defined in a dedicated package, with the following defined in `component.go`:
+A component is defined in a dedicated package under `comp/`, with the following defined in `component.go`:

  * Extensive package-level documentation.
    This should define, as precisely as possible, the behavior of the component, acting as a contract on which users of the component may depend.